PowerGridModel/.github/SUPPORT.md

 ## How to report a security vulnerability

-If you think you've found a potential vulnerability in this project, please email <powergridmodel-tsc@lists.lfenergy.org> to responsibly disclose it.
-See also [SECURITY.md](./SECURITY.md) for details.
+Please refer to [SECURITY.md](./SECURITY.md) for details on reporting a security update.

 ## Contributing a fix